Difference Between SIP and Mutual Fund Explained

 What is SIP (Systematic Investment Plan)?

-On the other hand, an SIP or Systematic Investment Plan is an investment method offered by mutual funds.
-It lets you invest a fixed amount at regular intervals, such as monthly or daily, instead of investing a certain sum.
+On the other hand, a Systematic Investment Plan (SIP) is an investment method offered by mutual funds.
+It lets you make regular investments of a fixed amount at set intervals—such as monthly or daily—instead of investing a lump sum.
 The Association of Mutual Funds of India (AMFI) calls SIP a methodology for investing a fixed amount in a mutual fund scheme at regular intervals.
 It also notes that you can start with small instalments, such as INR 500.
+SIPs work by automatically debiting the chosen investment amount from your bank account at set intervals, making it easy to invest regularly and consistently.

 Difference Between SIP and Mutual Fund (SIP vs MF)

 The difference between SIP and mutual fund is a mix-up between a product and a payment method.
-A mutual fund is where your money is invested.
-A SIP is how your money enters that mutual fund over time.
+A mutual fund is where your money is invested—it's the investment vehicle itself.
+A SIP is how your money enters that mutual fund over time, representing a specific investment form within mutual funds.

 The following table distinguishes it better: